 Parenting seemed simpler in the ‘50s and ‘60s.
 Sans psychologists or childrearing seminars, discipline was strict and swift.
 While contemporary moms and dads may reject their predecessors’ authoritarian ways, studies confirm that children raised during this parenting golden age were not only more obedient and respectful than today’s children, but also happier.

-Here are five parenting “golden oldies” worth resurrecting for everyone’s sake.
+Here are six parenting “golden oldies” worth resurrecting for everyone’s sake.

 1. Family Dinners